NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 ### "EXCLUDE" Operator

-The " `EXCLUDE` " operator is used to search for files where the value of the specified field is not one of multiple specified values.
+The "EXCLUDE" operator is used to search for files where the value of the specified field is not one of multiple specified values.

-Using "`EXCLUDE`" is equivalent to using multiple  `NOT_EQUALS (!=)` statements, but is shorter and more convenient.
-That is, typing `project EXCLUDE [ProjectA, ProjectB, ProjectC] `is the same as typing `project != "ProjectA" OR project ! = "ProjectB" OR project ! = "ProjectC"`.`
+Using "EXCLUDE" is equivalent to using multiple  'NOT_EQUALS (!=)'' statements, but is shorter and more convenient.
+That is, typing 'project EXCLUDE [ProjectA, ProjectB, ProjectC]' is the same as typing 'project != "ProjectA" OR project ! = "ProjectB" OR project ! = "ProjectC"'

-The "`EXCLUDE`" operator will not match a field that has no value (i.e. a field that is empty).
-For example, `experimental strategy EXCLUDE ["WGS","WXS"]` will only match files that have an experimental strategy **and** the experimental strategy is not "WGS" or "WXS".
+The "EXCLUDE" operator will not match a field that has no value (i.e. a field that is empty).
+For example, 'experimental strategy EXCLUDE ["WGS","WXS"]'' will only match files that have an experimental strategy **and** the experimental strategy is not "WGS" or "WXS".
 To find files with an experimental strategy different from than "WGS" or "WXS" **or is not assigned**, you would need to type: files.experimental_strategy in ["WXS","WGS"] or files.experimental\_strategy is missing.

 Examples: